depilz/SoundPlayer-S2D/README.md

 You can also send some parameters containing the following entries:
  - loops: How many times it is going to play/repeat until completion. (default is -1)
  - ext: If the track has not been loaded yet, this method will also try to load it, so specifying the extension could be useful in such case.
- - onComplete: Only called if the track has succesfully finish playing.
+ - onComplete: Listener for the audio succesful completion.
- - onCancel: Called if the track has being stoped for wathever reason witouth completion.
+ - onCancel: Listener for the audio playing cancellation.

 ```lua
 MusicPlayer.play("my song", {